International Work programme – Global Studies

 In the 4th semester, each student has the opportunity to study one semester abroad at Jönköping University’s partner universities.
 The aim is to either deepen the student’s knowledge of global studies or to enrich the programme with other academic courses (e.g. language, marketing or finance).

 Internship is a 10-week course and qualifies for 15 credits.
 The course is offered in the 5th semester (weeks 42 – 51).
 The aim of the course is to give students the opportunity to put into practice the theoretical knowledge and skills they have acquired.
 At the same time, they can establish contacts and networks for the future.

 In Sweden and abroad, the programme has well-developed collaborations with foreign aid organisations, government agencies, non-profit organisations and private companies.

 Minor Field studies

 Students can take part in the MFS programme.
 The MFS programme should be used to gather material for the bachelor thesis on-site, in a developing country.
 This provides the opportunities to engage in global issues, develop intercultural competence and broaden (with an international perspective) knowledge within each student’s field of study.

 The programme leads to a Bachelor of Science with a specialisation in global studies (180 credits).

 International Work provides a solid education in social sciences and gives students tools for high-level work in many different fields.
 The programme is intended to appeal to students who want to pursue a career in an international environment in Sweden and/or abroad.
-This includes working for organisations in the fields of sustainable development, migration and integration and peace and conflict.
+This includes working with global issues in government agencies, private companies or NGOs.
 There are also a range of job opportunities within the global goals and the 2030 Agenda for sustainable development.